- GDP (PPP):

 Economic growth in this Indian Ocean tourist destination has moved Seychelles to upper-middle-income status.
-To reduce dependence on tourism, improve the business environment, and encourage investment in other sectors, the government is focusing structural reforms on debt reduction, restructuring loss-making state-owned enterprises, and “cross-subsidizing” electricity prices (charging higher prices to some consumers to subsidize lower prices for others).
+To reduce dependence on tourism, improve the business environment, and encourage investment in other sectors, the government is focusing on debt reduction, restructuring loss-making state-owned enterprises, and “cross-subsidizing” electricity prices (charging higher prices to some consumers to subsidize lower prices for others).
 An inefficient legal framework and pervasive corruption severely hamper economic freedom.
 Additional reforms and market-opening measures are critical to improving competitiveness.

-After independence from the U.K. in 1976, France-Albert René of the People’s Party seized power in a bloodless coup in 1977.
+After independence from the United Kingdom in 1976, France-Albert René of the People’s Party seized power in a bloodless coup in 1977.
 In 1993, he was elected to serve as Seychelles’ first president.
 In 2004, he ceded power to Vice President James Michel, who was elected to his third five-year presidential term in 2015.
-In October 2016, President Michel resigned and transferred power to Vice President Danny Faure.
+In 2016, President Michel resigned and transferred power to Vice President Danny Faure.
 Seychelles enjoys a stable economic environment with lucrative fishing and tourism industries.
 In recent years, the government has encouraged foreign investment to upgrade hotels and other services while at the same time moving to reduce dependence on tourism by promoting the development of farming, fishing, and small-scale manufacturing.